-The investigations of cases involving death include those ranging from natural cause to homicide. purpose of this policy is to provide guidelines for situations where officers initially respond to and investigate the circumstances of a deceased person.
+The purpose of this policy is to provide guidelines for situations where officers initially respond to and investigate the circumstances of a deceased person.

 Some causes of death may not be readily apparent, and some cases differ substantially from what they appear to be initially.
-The thoroughness of death investigations cannot be emphasized enough and use of appropriate resources and evidence gathering techniques is critical.
+The thoroughness of death investigations and use of appropriate resources and evidence gathering techniques is critical.